aaronhsueh0506/Leetcode/114. Flatten Binary Tree to Linked List/readme.md

 - The number of nodes in the tree is in the range `[0, 2000]`.
 - `-100 <= Node.val <= 100`

+## Concept
+1. Go the left side and connect left to right.
+2. Go the last node of left side and connect to the first node of right side.